-There is continuous and consistent evaluation and assessment of our teaching and learning programs and of the progress of individual students.
-At the end of each academic year every student is assessed in Literacy and Numeracy All students are assessed against the Early Years Assessment Tool in their fifth term of school.
-Regular discussions are held with the Inclusive Education Team and teachers concerning the progress of all students.
-Where intervention is deemed necessary, to supplement classroom teaching, whether in extension teaching or extra support, this is available through in-class support.
-LAP Mentor programs, or withdrawal in groups or as individuals, to address individual needs
+progress of individual students.
+At the end of each academic year, every student is assessed in Literacy and Numeracy Regular discussions are held with the Inclusive Education teacher and class teachers concerning the progress of a students.
+Where intervention is deemed necessary, to supplement classroom teaching, whether in extension teaching or extra support, this is available through in-class support, LAP Mentor programs, or student withdrawal in groups or a individuals, to address individual needs.